iCliniq Logo

 The results are not visible immediately.
 After a few weeks of the procedure, the hair on the target area falls out.
 There is a periodic cycle for hair loss and growth, and this procedure works effectively on new hair follicles.
 Due to this reason, the procedure requires multiple sittings.

 Results vary from person to person.
 It may last from months to years.
-Once the patient gets desirable results, additional sitting is required to maintain the results.
+Once the patient gets desirable results, additional sessions are required to maintain the results.
 However, it cannot remove unwanted hair permanently.

 Conclusion:

-A laser hair removal procedure is a very common procedure for the removal of unwanted hair.
-This is a safe and effective procedure with minimum side effects.
+A laser hair removal procedure is a very common procedure for removing unwanted hair.
+It is safe and effective with minimal side effects.
 Both men and women can undergo this procedure.
-It has long-lasting effects as it works directly on the unwanted hair follicle by laser beam and damages it to slow down the new hair growth.
+It has long-lasting effects as the laser beam works directly on the unwanted hair follicle and damages it to slow down new hair growth.
 It is the best alternative to traditional waxing and plucking procedures.

 Frequently Asked Questions